 Manabu KOCHI.
 Spring Artist.

-I am delighted to be able to celebrate the 35th anniversary of the founding of my gallery in Paris and the 35th anniversary of my first encounter with the artist Manabu Kochi, with an exhibition of a selection of his recent paintings and sculptures, under a title that sums up his positive vision of the world and humanity: Manabu Kochi.
-Spring Artist.
-The highly creative inspired forms and vibrant, vivid colours of his work are an expression of his way of living in the world, always positive, despite the darkness of human history - of which he is well aware.
+I am delighted to celebrate the 38th anniversary of the founding of my gallery in Paris and the 38th anniversary of my first encounter with the artist Manabu Kochi, by exhibiting a selection of his recent paintings and sculptures, under a title that aptly summarizes his positive vision of the world and humanity: Manabu Kochi.
+Artist of Spring.
+The highly creative and inspired forms and the vibrant, lively colors of his works express his ever-positive way of living in the world, despite the darkness of human history – of which he is well aware.
+His Buddhist beliefs, rooted in Japanese tradition, in the unity of all living beings and the harmony of the universe, which permeated his childhood and youth on the island of Okinawa, seem to be the source of his phenomenal, inventive imagination, creating countless hybrid beings in a cosmic and eternal universal metamorphosis that produces such a wealth of life forms.
+It is beyond all human imagining!

-From my first meeting in Paris in December 1988, with Manabu and Midori his wife, the artist told me: "I am more for harmony than for conflict, for harmony between all living beings: the variety is source of wealth and the search for purity is illusory, because it leads to fanaticism.”
+From my first meeting in Paris in December 1988, with Manabu and Midori his wife, the artist told me: "I am more for harmony than for conflict, for harmony between all living beings, which is the greatest source of wealth; the search for purity is illusory, because it leads to fanaticism.”
 This reflection is a manifesto of his universalist and pacifist philosophy, opposed to all dictatorship and all war, which can only lead to destruction, death and misfortune, as was the case in Japan and on the island of Okinawa where he is from.

 From the first time we met, I was captivated by his work and his endearing personality.
 Since then, we have not left each other’s side, forging links between our two families and establishing an ongoing creative intellectual and aesthetic dialogue.
 In my gallery, in international fairs, museums and through the media, I have done my best to highlight the paintings, the sculptures and the graphic works, which he was able to develop and enrich from year to year, through multiple variations of themes, of forms and on various media.

 In recent years, Manabu Kochi has gone through a long and difficult period due to the cancer that struck him.
 He has come through it with courage and determination, like a test of a regenerative fire.
-His personality emerged even stronger and more universal, his art was renewed and deepened: he is now embracing the expression, through appropriate artistic and personal means, not only of the harmony and beauty of the World, but also new feelings in his work: his empathy in the face of any tragic event, his anger in the face of injustices, crimes, torture and massacres past and present, without ever forgetting to sing the forms and colors of hope and announcement of the rebirth of an Eternal Spring, which he has always felt and defined himself as a Spring Artist.
+His personality emerged even stronger and more universal, his art was renewed and deepened.
+He is now embracing the expression, through appropriate artistic and personal means, not only of the harmony and beauty of the World, but also new feelings in his work: his empathy in the face of any tragic event, his anger in the face of injustices, crimes, torture and massacres past and present, without ever forgetting to sing the forms and colors of hope and announcement of the rebirth of an Eternal Spring, which he has always felt and defined himself as the Artist of Spring.

-During the two years of confinement due to Covid, Manabu Kochi succeeded to create a fabulous body of works - which I will have the opportunity to exhibit and publish under the generic title "Painting and Poetry" -, made up of large watercolors and artists’ books, results of his dialogue with the texts of Marguerite Yourcenar (The Last Love of Prince Genji), Claude Aveline (Portrait of The Non-Existent-Bird, Monologue for a Disappeared, Dead Time) and the two great Japanese haiku poets (Matsuo Basho and Kobayashi Issa).
+During the two years of confinement due to Covid, Manabu Kochi succeeded to create a fabulous body of works – which I will have the opportunity to exhibit and publish under the generic title "Painting and Poetry" -, made up of large watercolors and artists’ books, results of his dialogue with the texts of Marguerite Yourcenar (The Last Love of Prince Genji), Claude Aveline (Portrait of The Non-Existent-Bird and Monologue for a Vanished Man) and the two great Japanese haiku poets (Matsuo Basho and Kobayashi Issa).

 I am happy and proud to testify that Manabu Kochi is a great artist, because he rose to the historical challenges that I had proposed to him to take on in recent years, with admirable paintings to express his emotion and his solidarity in the face of the fire at Notre-Dame de Paris in April 2019, then the fire at the Shuri castle in Okinawa and in the face of the explosions at the port of Beirut in August 2020.
-They will be published in the general monograph that the gallery will dedicate in November 2024, along with the visuals of his main works (paintings on canvas, paintings on paper, sculptures in unique painted pieces and sculptures in limited edition in bronze), his Autobiography, comments on his works and texts from various contributors.
+They will be published in the general monograph that the gallery plans to dedicate to him in 2028, - to celebrate the 40th anniversary of its foundation and of our meeting, - with visuals of his main works (paintings on canvas, paintings on paper, unique painted sculptures and sculptures produced in bronze), his Autobiography, comments on his works and texts from various contributors.

 Copyright © Galerie Claude Lemand 2012.